devhawk/proposals/nep-19.md

 Top level debug information has the following fields

+#### `version`

+This property stores an integer representing the version of the format a given debug info file is using.
+This value MUST be `1` or `2`.
+If omitted, this property defaults to version `1`.

 #### `hash`

 This property stores the UInt160 hash value of the contract's `Script`.
 Note, this is *NOT* the same as a deployed contract's script hash.
 The debugger uses this hash value to map deployed contracts to their debug information.
 The hash value is stored as a hex encoded string with an optional "0x" prefix.

+#### `checksum`

+This property stores the contract's NEF file checksum value.
+This field is required for version 2 and later debug info documents.

 #### `documents`